elmirabm/reddProject/README.md

 Link to the application : https://elmirabm.github.io/reddProject/

-please get the code from this repositry and run the "npm install" then "npm start" to run the application.
+Please get the code from this repositry and run the "npm install" then "npm start" to run the application.

 ## Available Scripts